-There are many distance learning associations and organizations at the state level, the U.S. level, and around the world.
+There are many distance learning associations and organizations at the state, U.S., and global levels.
 The following is a sample of some of the most active groups.
-We encourage faculty and other academia professionals to visit frequently this site.
-If you identify a useful site and you wish to share it with others send it to info@hets.org.
+We encourage faculty and other academic professionals to visit this site frequently.
+If you identify a useful site and you wish to share it with others, send it to info@hets.org.

 Association for the Advancement of Computing in Education – The Association for the Advancement of Computing in Education (AACE), founded in 1981, is an international, not-for-profit, educational organization with the mission of advancing Information Technology in Education and E-Learning research, development, learning, and its practical application.
 AACE serves the profession with international conferences, high quality publications, leading-edge Digital Library, Career Center, and other opportunities for professional growth.